mhuebert/re-view/re-frame-simple/README.md

 (db/update-in! [:counters :a] inc)
 ```

-These functions:

-1. map to a coherent set of re-frame operations based on Clojure core functions,
+These map to a coherent set of re-frame events based on core Clojure functions.
-2. provide reactivity that 'just works' (no need for manual subscriptions), and
-3. don't get in your way if you want to go into more advanced stuff.

-Using a tool like re-frame-trace, we can still see a meaningful log of operations performed:
+Using a tool like re-frame-trace, we can see a meaningful log of operations performed:

 ![](https://i.imgur.com/vAuRHwo.png)